 The Audit Committee is primarily responsible for evaluating the Company's policies with respect to risk assessment and risk management, including risks related to information security and environmental matters such as those pertaining to climate change.
 The Audit Committee reviews and discusses the Company's major financial and other risk exposures, including cyber-related risk, and the steps management has taken to monitor and control such risks on a quarterly basis.
 In addition, management briefs the full Board on the Company's ERM program, including a dedicated presentation on information security matters at least once per year.
 The Organization and Executive Compensation Committee oversees risks related to our compensation policies and practices, as well as human capital management.
 The Organization and Executive Compensation Committee receives reports and discusses whether the Company's compensation policies and practices create risks that are reasonably likely to have a material adverse effect on the Company.
 The Corporate Governance and Nominating Committee is responsible for the oversight of risks associated with corporate governance and compliance.
-While the full Board has ultimate oversight of the Company's ESG (as defined in "Sustainability Committee" below) strategy, the Corporate Governance and Nominating Committee reviews the Company's ESG program's plans and progress, as well as updates the full Board on ESG-related matters and initiatives on a regular basis.
+While the full Board has ultimate oversight of the Company's ESG (as defined in "Sustainability Commitment" below) strategy, the Corporate Governance and Nominating Committee reviews the Company's ESG program's plans and progress, as well as updates the full Board on ESG-related matters and initiatives on a regular basis.
+Periodically, the full Board itself conducts a review of risk management at the Company.